Enuff Z'nuff (album)

-Enuff Z'Nuff is the debut studio album by American glam metal band Enuff Z'Nuff, released in 1989 on Atco Records.
+Enuff Z'Nuff is the debut studio album by American glam metal band Enuff Z'Nuff, released on August 18, 1989, through Atco Records.
 This debut album continues to be the best selling album in the band's catalog.
 The album's first single, "New Thing", received steady radio and MTV airplay, peaking at No. 67 on the Billboard Hot 100.
 Their follow-up single, a ballad called "Fly High Michelle," would prove to be the band's biggest hit, peaking at No. 47 on the same chart.
 Promotional CDs were created for another song, a ballad called "For Now," but this single was apparently cancelled while the band focused on their follow-up record, 1991's Strength.
 By 1991 the album had sold 300,000 copies.

 Additional exposure for the album occurred with the album tracks "Hot Little Summer Girl" and "I Could Never Be Without You" being featured on the popular TV shows Beverly Hills, 90210 and Northern Exposure.
 A few years later, the band's glam appearance in their video for "Fly High Michelle" would be parodied on MTV's Beavis & Butt-head.

 The video for "New Thing" was placed on New York Times list of the 15 Essential Hair-Metal Videos.